 In 2016, the European Union (EU) approved a new privacy regulation called the General Data Protection Regulation.
-More commonly known as the “GDPR”, it will come into force on May 25, 2018.
+More commonly known as the “GDPR”, it was enforced on May 25, 2018.

 As a company that has always taken privacy very seriously, nothing is more important to us than the success of our customers and the protection of their personal data in the GDPR era.
-With customers in nearly every country in the world, Atera is taking actions to prepare for compliance with the General Data Protection Regulation (GDPR), which is due to take effect on May 25, 2018.
+With customers in nearly every country in the world, Atera took action to prepare for compliance with the General Data Protection Regulation (GDPR), which took effect on May 25, 2018.

 The GDPR expands the privacy rights granted to European individuals and requires certain companies that process the personal data of European individuals to comply with a new set of regulations.